websanco/liferay-learn/readme/REST_API_PROJECT_GUIDELINES.md

 ```

 In the comment, use `1234` in place of any required ID value.
 If there are multiple ID values, continue with `5678`.

+## Resource Titles and Values

+Example cURL scripts and Java classes should POST, PATCH, and PUT resource instances to follow these title and value patterns:

+* Titles (e.g., message board message headline, web content title, etc) should be based on the [WWII CCB (ICAO) phonetic alphabet](https://en.wikipedia.org/wiki/Allied_military_phonetic_spelling_alphabets#WWII_CCB_(ICAO)_and_NATO_alphabets).

+    * `Able`
+    * `Baker`
+    * `Charlie`
+    * etc.

+* Values (all other attributes) should use these values:
+    * `Foo`
+    * `Bar`
+    * `Goo`

+### Example Command Sequence

+The following pseudo code demonstrates using the title and value patterns on the `MessageBoardMessage` resource type:

+1. Run cURL commands
+    1. POST title `Able`, value `Foo`
+    1. PATCH to value `Bar`
+    1. PUT title `Baker`, value `Goo`
+1. Run Java classes
+    1. POST title `Charlie`, value `Foo`
+    1. PATCH to value `Bar`
+    1. PUT title `Dog`, value `Goo`

+### Use Unique Titles

+As developers execute the example scripts and classes, the created or modified resources must use unique titles.
+This facilitates validating operation success.

+For example, if a project's cURL script POSTs a message board message with headline "Able Message", the project's other scripts and Java classes shouldn't add or modify messages to use the same headline "Able Message".
+Instead, other resources should have the title "Baker Message", "Charlie Message", etc.

+Use a unique [WWII CCB (ICAO) phonetic alphabet](https://en.wikipedia.org/wiki/Allied_military_phonetic_spelling_alphabets#WWII_CCB_(ICAO)_and_NATO_alphabets) value (see the title pattern above) in every resource.

+### PATCH Pattern

+Change only the "value", but keep the "title".

+For example, PATCH a resource's value from `Foo` to `Bar`, but keep the resource's title `Able`.

+### PUT Pattern

+Change the "title" and the "value" to simulate _replacing_ the resource.

+For example, PUT a resource that uses a new title `Baker` and new value `Goo`.

 ## Formatting Source Code